 Swimming is an excellent low-impact or non-weight-bearing cardio exercise.
 It helps maintain cardiorespiratory fitness and strengthens the muscles of the arms, core and hips.
 However, the resistance of the water during kicking may cause pressure and pain at the fracture site on the foot, depending on the location of the fracture.
 Immediately stop swimming if you have pain, and consult your doctor.

 Exercises normally performed on land may be performed in the water because the buoyancy reduces some of the weight on the foot.
 Water exercises may include knee extension and flexion, hip abduction and extension, and squats.
-Deep water running is another water exercise that provides a cardio workout as well as an excellent low-impact alternative to running when suffering from a foot stress fracture, according to the Journal of Physiological Anthropology.
+Deep water running is another water exercise that provides a cardio workout as well as an excellent low-impact alternative to running when dealing with a foot stress fracture, according to the Journal of Physiological Anthropology.
 In deep water running, you wear a foam belt and perform the running motion in the deep end of a pool.

 Cycling on a stationary bike is a non-weight-bearing exercise that provides a cardio workout and strengthens the legs, especially the quadriceps or thigh muscles.
 Due to the pressure on the foot during pedaling, wear a walking boot to reduce the strain on the foot.
 Initially, you may use a low to moderate resistance level to prevent further injury or pain.